nuagenetworks/nuage-metroae/Documentation/Docker.md

 * copy-ssh-id

-    Copies docker public key into the authorized directory on the target server for password less ssh
+    Copies the container's public key into the ssh authorized_keys file on the specified server.
+This is required for passwordless ssh access to all target servers.
+Usage: `metroae copy-ssh-id user@host_or_ip`

-## Running MetroÆ in the docker container

-To access MetroÆ from the command line you just need to run ./metroae playbook
+## metroae Workflow Command Options

+The MetroÆ container is designed so that you run MetroÆ workflows, e.g. install, from the command line using the metroae command.
+The format of the command line is:

+    `metroae <workflow> [deployment] [options]`

 # Troubleshooting

 * SSH connection problems

-    Run copy-ssh-id action to copy the public key of the container over to the target server
+    If MetroÆ complains that it is unable to authenticate with your target server, chances are that passwordless ssh has not been configured properly.
+The public key of the container must be copied to the authorized_keys file on the target server.
+This can be accomplished using the `copy-ssh-id` command option, e.g. `./metroae copy-ssh-id user@host_name_or_ip`.

-* Location of the docker settings
+* Can't find the location of the data and image directories or the API/UI settings

-    Check the user's home directory who ran the setup action for ./metroae file which contains all the settings for the container

-* Unable to access user files

-    * Data mount point specified during setup is mounted as /data in the container.
-When defining paths in the container make sure the mount point path is replaced with /data

-        * For example, if my mount that I specified during setup is /opt, container mounts /opt as /data internally so anything that is inside the /opt directory is accessible from the container as /data

-    * Image mount specified during setup is mounted as /images in the container.
-When defining paths in the deployments make sure the mount point path is replaced with /images

-        * For example, if my mount that I specified during setup is /opt, container mounts /opt as /images internally so if I have my Nuage Networks images file the container can access them from /images

-* Check the metroae.log to see if there are an error logged
+    There are two options for determining the current setup.
+One is to look for a file named .metroae in the user's home directory.
+Or you can execute the status command option, e.g. `./metroae status`.

+* General errors

+    In the data directory that you specified at setup, you will find metroae.log and ansible.log.

 # Manually use the container without the script